nbicocchi/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

 docker compose up --build --detach
 ```

-Using the [LavinMQ web interface](http://localhost:15672/), we can see that the exchange receives 5 events/s and publishes them to a single message group having three consumers.
-As a consequence, the output rate is 5 events/s.
+Using the [LavinMQ web interface](http://localhost:15672/), we can see that the exchange receives 10 events/s and publishes them to a single queue (*queue.messages.messagesGroup*) having three consumers.
+As a consequence, the output rate is 10 events/s.

 ![](images/rabbitmq-consumer-group.webp)

 ### Partitions

 The problem is, each event is received by only one consumer.
 However, we don't have any guarantee that all the messages concerning the same entity (e.g. the same product, the same order) reach the same consumer instance.
 This might lead to misbehaviour.

-To solve this issue, we can use *partitions*.
+`partition-key-expression` is a Spring Cloud Stream configuration that determines how messages are partitioned across multiple queues in RabbitMQ.
+* Uses a message attribute (e.g., customerId, orderId, etc.) to decide which queue (partition) the message should go to.
+* Ensures messages with the same key always go to the same queue (ordering within partitions).
+* Enables parallel processing by distributing messages across multiple queues.

 ```yaml
 services: